First Primitives

 - bitcoin is the

-- it is not the first interms of being there,
+first successfull blockchain. - it is not the first interms of being there,

-- bitcoin is the first to put all of these
+there were many researches and attempts before bitcoin. - bitcoin is the first to put all of these

-together in such a way to actually create a blockchain could continue to work and function. - and many components were already discovered, and it was bitcoin first to assemble those components to get a functioning blockchain.
+cryptographic primitivestogether in such a way to actually create a blockchain could continue to work and function. - and many components were already discovered, and it was bitcoin first to assemble those components to get a functioning blockchain.

 Components of decenteralization